ashav/CarND-LaneLines-P1/writeup_asha_P1.md

 <img src="./test_images_output/solidYellowCurve_hsv.jpg" width="250" /> <img src="./test_images_output/solidYellowCurve2_hsv.jpg" width="250" />
 <img src="./test_images_output/solidYellowLeft_hsv.jpg" width="250" /> <img src="./test_images_output/whiteCarLaneSwitch_hsv.jpg" width="250" />

-### Color Selection Bitmaps
+### HLS Color Selection Bitmaps

-Here we combine RGB space based color selection for white colors and HLS based color selection for yellow colors.
-For yellow hue is selected between 10 and 40, luminosity has no effect on the color and saturation is selected between 100 and 255.
+Here we use color selection in the HLS color space.
+For yellow color, we restrict Hue to be in the range 10-40.
+There is no effect on luminance and we use Saturation between 100 and 255 to not deal with darker shades.
+For white, we make sure that luminance is high (between 200 and 255) while hue and saturation have no effect.

- Combining the two masks, the following color selection is obtained.
+ Compared to RGB color space, HLS does a much better job selecting yellow colors.
+We stick to HLS color space going forward.

 <img src="./test_images_output/solidWhiteCurve_color_select_hls.jpg" width="250" /> <img src="./test_images_output/solidWhiteRight_color_select_hls.jpg" width="250" />
 <img src="./test_images_output/solidYellowCurve_color_select_hls.jpg" width="250" /> <img src="./test_images_output/solidYellowCurve2_color_select_hls.jpg" width="250" />